Gatoreviews/gtr-form-renderer/README.md

 slug_name: String //UUID format
 ```

-`fileExtensions` rule will restrict file upload based on its extension.
+`fileExtensions` rule will restrict file upload based on its extension (JPEG, JPG, PNG, PDF and GIF by default).

-`fileSize` rule will restrict file upload based on its size.
+`fileSize` rule will restrict file upload based on its size (10485760 bytes by default or 10MB).

 ### Phone